vanesaOrcikova/fitness-app-2024/README.md

 Nutrition and dietary data are presented through separate reusable UI components (RecipeInformationNutritionBadge, RecipeInformationDietaryInfo), which improves UI modularity and makes the design easier to maintain and expand.

+🏋️ Workout – Workout Module

+I implemented the Workout module in WorkoutView as an overview of available workouts, where individual workouts are displayed using the reusable WorkoutElement component.
+The module also includes a filtering system through FilterSelectionView, which allows users to select workouts by category and simplifies navigation through the content.

+Currently, workout videos are stored locally directly within the project, which ensures offline availability.
+In the future, this system could be improved by hosting the videos on external storage, allowing easier content updates and reducing the overall app size.

+🗓️ My Plan

+I implemented the My Plan module as a dedicated daily planning section in myPlanView, designed to help users organize their everyday activities and tasks in a structured way.
+The module is built to provide a clear daily overview, while separating content into multiple reusable screens and SwiftUI components.

+📌 Main Features of the Module

+    • Daily Overview (myPlanDailyView): the module includes a daily view where items are displayed based on the selected date.
+Content is loaded dynamically and presented in a clean structured layout, allowing users to quickly see what they need to complete during the day.
+    • Item Management (tasks / planning): all planning items are represented through a structured data model (ItemModel) and managed through MyPlanModelsStore, which handles loading, updating, and storing user data.
+This allows the module to maintain consistent state and structured content organization.
+    • Add/Edit Workflow (MyPlanEditorSheet): adding and editing items is implemented using a dedicated sheet-based editor view.
+The editor allows users to configure multiple item parameters such as title, priority, and additional details.
+This approach keeps the main UI flow clean while enabling fast data input.
+    • Meal Planning (myPlanMealView): the module also includes a meal planning section, where users can organize meals as part of their daily plan.
+This extends the functionality beyond standard task management and supports more complete daily scheduling.

 ![IMG_7294](https://github.com/user-attachments/assets/5882aa09-e227-4393-9952-e39ca41d287b)